MicrosoftDocs/sql-docs/docs/tools/sqlcmd/sqlcmd-use-scripting-variables.md

 ## Set Scripting Variables by Using the setvar Command

  The **setvar** command is used to define scripting variables.
 Variables that are defined by using the **setvar** command are stored internally.
 Scripting variables should not be confused with environment variables that are defined at the command prompt by using **SET**.
 If a script references a variable that is not an environment variable or is not defined by using **setvar**, an error message is returned and the execution of the script will stop.
-For more information, see the **-b** option in [sqlcmd Utility](../../tools/sqlcmd-utility.md).
+For more information, see the **-b** option in [Sqlcmd utility](../../tools/sqlcmd-utility.md).

 ## Variable Precedence (Low to High)